 For example, a runner with active trigger points in her hamstring would likely benefit from a few dry needling sessions before going through therapy that can improve her running gait.
 In the past, trigger point release was done mainly through therapeutic massage.
 While that’s still fairly effective, manual trigger point release therapy struggles to achieve the depth, precision, and complete release of trigger points that the needles are capable of.
 Hands can’t be as precise and targeted as one of the tiny needles used in dry needling.
 Making the technique part of a physical therapy strategy can help you reach whatever goals you have for pain prevention, performance optimization, and injury recovery.

 Dara Mahon B.Sc.
 Ph.
 Th.
 M.I.A.P.T.
-F.P.I is a practicing Physical Therapist for almost 5 years.
-Dara is based in the Dooradoyle area of Limerick.
+F.P.I is a CORU Registered Physiotherapist and is based in the Dooradoyle area of Limerick.

 Physical therapy treatment is currently recognised by the following medical insurers;